MicroEJ/How-To/FoundationLibrary-Get-Started/README.md

 ```

-This is the normal behavior because **factorial0** native method is currently not implemented.
+This is the normal behavior because **factorial0** native method is currently not implemented (see below).
 The HIL engine (Hardware In the Loop) did not find a Platform Mock-up implementing the native method.

 ## Create the Foundation Library Mock-up